puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/welcome.md

 In this quest, we introduced the concept of the quest and interactive task.
 You tried out the quest tool and reviewed the mechanics completing quests and tasks.

-Now that you're familiar with the quest tool, you're ready to move on to the next quest: Hello Puppet.